namnd/namnd.github.io/content/posts/retrospective-4dww.md

 In exactly two weeks, it will be my one year anniversary at InDebted.
 InDebted, [who won the best place to work in Australia in 2022](https://www.afr.com/work-and-careers/workplace/why-indebted-is-australia-s-best-place-to-work-20220407-p5aboy#:~:text=Introducing%20a%20four-day%20week,BOSS%20Best%20Place%20to%20Work) is one of the first companies in Australia that offers four days working week as well as fully remote work.
-As I have been working 4DWW for almost a year now, I want to reflect on this experience, mostly for my personal development, but also might be useful to someone else.
+As I have been working 4DWW for almost a year now, I want to reflect on this experience, mostly for my personal development, and hopefully, it might also be useful to someone else.

 ## The good ones